Some remarks on invariants: The ring of invariants

 \subsection{The extended Lie algebra}

 Given $\fg$ and the highest weight $\fg$-module $V$, one may define an extended simple Kac--Moody Lie algebra $\fg^+$, which in a grading contains $\fg\oplus\CC$ at degree 0, $V$ at degree $-1$ and the conjugate module $\bar V$ at degree $1$.
-This means that the Dynkin diagram of $\fg^+$ consists of that for $\fg$ together with one more node connected in a way that reflects the highest weight $\lambda=\lambda_i\Lambda^i$ of $V$.
+This means that the Dynkin diagram of $\fg^+$ consists of that for $\fg$ together with one more node connected in a way that reflects the highest weight of $V$ ($V=R(\lambda)$).
 The algebra $\fg^+$ is not completely determined by these definitions.
 Let us number the simple roots of $\fg$ by $i=1,\ldots,r$, and let the extending node be number 0.
-Then, the definitions imply that the components $A_{0i}$ of the Cartan matrix of $\fg^+$ are $A_{0i}=-\lambda_i$, while the components $A_{i0}$ are undetermined.
+Then, the definitions imply that the components $A_{i0}$ of the Cartan matrix of $\fg^+$ are $A_{0i}=-\lambda_i$, while the components $A_{0i}$ are undetermined, where $\lambda_i$ are the coefficients of $\lambda$ in the basis of fundamental weights $\Lambda^i$, $\lambda=\lambda_i\Lambda^i$.
 For example, starting from $\fg =A_2=\sl(3)$ and $V=(01)$, a 3-dimensional module, both the extension to $A_3$ (by a root of the same length) and to $B_3$ (by a shorter root) contain $V$ at level $-1$.
 We complement the definitions by the following prescriptions: \begin{itemize} \item If there is a choice of $\fg^+$ which is finite-dimensional, choose it. \item If there is more than one finite-dimensional choice for $\fg^+$, choose any (or \eg\ the smallest one). \item If there is no finite-dimensional choice of $\fg^+$, but an affine one, choose it. \item If none of the above exists, choose any. \end{itemize} In what follows, we are only interested in the question whether $\fg^+$ is finite-dimensional or affine.
 Kac \cite{KAC1980190} also considers extending the algebra in this way for the study of nilpotent orbits.

-In the following two Subsections, we state sufficient criteria for $S^\fg$ to be at most 1-dimensional, and for it to be freely generated.
+In the following two Subsections, we state sufficient criteria for $S^\fg$ to be at most one-dimensional, and/or for it to be freely generated.
 Unfortunately, we are not aware of a way to show this using the properties of $\fg^+$, which is somewhat frustrating since this is what the criteria involve.
 Instead we rely on examining all possible cases.
 It should be stressed that the criteria are sufficient but not necessary.